davs3275/sbs/med/collier.md

-starts and sudden fancies, but to be a constant admirer of philosophy and improvement; that a man ought to be generous and obliging, hope the best of matters, and never question the affection of his friends ; to be free in showing a reasonable dislike of another, and no less clear in his own expectations and desires ; and not to put his friends to the trouble of divining what he would be at.
+starts and sudden fancies, but to be a constant admirer of philosophy and improvement; that a man ought to be generous and obliging, hope the best of matters, and never question the affection of his friends; to be free in showing a reasonable dislike of another, and no less clear in his own expectations and desires; and not to put his friends to the trouble of divining what he would be at.

 ---
-1.15 I learned from Maximus to command myself, and not to be too much drawn towards anything; to be full of spirits under sickness and misfortune ; to appear with modesty, obligingness, and dignity of behaviour ; to turn off business smoothly as it arises, without drudging and complaint.
+1.15 I learned from Maximus to command myself, and not to be too much drawn towards anything; to be full of spirits under sickness and misfortune; to appear with modesty, obligingness, and dignity of behaviour; to turn off business smoothly as it arises, without drudging and complaint.
 Whatever he did, all men believed him, that as he spoke, so he thought, and whatever he did, that he did with a good intent.
-He attained that greatness of mind, not to wonder or start at anything; neither to hurry an enterprise, nor sleep over it; never to be puzzled or dejected, nor to put on an appearance of friendliness ; not to be angry or suspicious, but ever ready to do good, and to forgive and speak truth ; and all this as one who seemed rather of himself to be straight and right, than ever to have been rectified.
+He attained that greatness of mind, not to wonder or start at anything; neither to hurry an enterprise, nor sleep over it; never to be puzzled or dejected, nor to put on an appearance of friendliness; not to be angry or suspicious, but ever ready to do good, and to forgive and speak truth; and all this as one who seemed rather of himself to be straight and right, than ever to have been rectified.
 Nobody ever could fancy they were slighted by him, or dared to think